benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 ---
 title: Obsessed With Social Media?
 6 Hacks to Get Your Life Back
-titleShort: Obsessed with Social Media (6 Tips)
+titleShort: Obsessed with Social Media (6 Hacks)
 mySlug: obsessed-with-social-media
 description: 'Discover 6 hacks to stop your obsession with social media.
 The 5 Why’s Technique • Daily Habits •  Desktop Apps • Weekly Goals • Notifications'
 date: 2023-04-11